jkrumbiegel/Chain.jl/README.md

 - The `_` syntax is there to either increase legibility or to use functions like `filter` or `map` which need the previous result as the second argument
 - There is no need to type `|>` over and over
 - Any line can be commented out or in without breaking syntax, there is no problem with dangling `|>` symbols
-- The state of the pipeline can easily be checked with the `@!` macro
+- The state of the pipeline can easily be checked with the `@aside` macro
 - The `begin ... end` block marks very clearly where the macro is applied and works well with auto-indentation
 - Because everything is just lines with separate expressions and not one huge function call, IDEs can show exactly in which line errors happened